 Interestingly enough, along with J fixing the direct problem, future Boris and J also help fix something else by accident.
 Because of future Boris, K has a legit reason to shoot him instead of arresting him.
 Likewise, meeting future J means K knows the boy will develop right, lessening the guilt of not having been able to save his father.
 Both changes cause K to be less grumpy and more friendly, somewhat.

-Stable Time Loop: Apparently, the time travel plot was always supposed to happen.
+Stable Time Loop: The time travel plot was always supposed to happen.
 It results in J's father not being there while he was growing up, K becoming The Stoic (and looking after J throughout his life), and J having Ripple-Effect-Proof Memory.
-Some things are changed around, though.
+Some things are changed around.

 The Stoic: K. He has never been so stoic, and there's a good reason for that.